Everyone knows the Eredivisie is a conveyor belt of great playing talent.

 Left for: Ajax in 1983

 The younger Koeman brother debuted in 1980 and was an immediate success.
-He scored 30 goals for the club as a teenager, at least 20 more than any other has managed.
+As a teenager, he scored 30 goals for the club, at least 20 more than any others managed.

-After retirement, Koeman went into coaching and has carved out a respectable career for himself.
-Managing all three Dutch giants (just as he played for them all, too) as well as Valencia, Benfica and in England with Southampton and Everton, before taking up the reins as his country’s national team boss.
+After retirement, Koeman went into coaching and carved out a respectable career.
+He managed all three Dutch giants (just as he played for them all, too) and Valencia, Benfica and in England with Southampton and Everton, before taking up the reins as his country’s national team boss.